-09 Jun Life-Proof Your Floor with Polished Concrete
+09 Jun Pet-Proof Your Floor with Polished Concrete

+Polished concrete is the perfect flooring option for pet owners!
 When our clients moved into their brand new home three years ago they initially loved the dark, timber-look vinyl flooring in their living areas.
 They had opted for vinyl after their builder presented it to them as a budget-friendly, attractive flooring option during construction.
-Unfortunately neither our clients nor their builder had given enough thought to the two other family members who would be sharing the house: Daisy the Labradoodle and Ned the Pit Bull.
+Unfortunately, neither our clients nor their builder had given enough thought to the two other family members who would be sharing the house: Daisy the Labradoodle and Ned the Pit Bull.

 Many people with pets or children have watched in despair as their lovely new floor is destroyed by the day-to-day activities of their busy households.
-Even single person households aren’t immune – timber can be scratched by everything from stiletto heels to the movement of dining chairs beneath a table, and who hasn’t spilled something on carpet at some point?
+Even single-person households aren’t immune – timber can be scratched by everything from stiletto heels to the movement of dining chairs beneath a table, and who hasn’t spilled something on the carpet at some point?

-Pure Polished Concrete however is robust and hardwearing and has an extremely long life expectancy compared to other flooring such as timber, carpet, tiles or vinyl.
-Pure Polished Concrete will not warp, crack, stain or suffer water damage and when well-kept will provide decades of maintenance-free service.
-It is this durability that makes Polished Concrete the perfect surface for high traffic commercial or industrial environments, or for homeowners whose lifestyle demands a lot from their floor.
+Hiperfloor Polished Concrete however is robust and hardwearing and has an extremely long life expectancy compared to other flooring such as timber, carpet, tiles or vinyl.
+Hiperfloor Polished Concrete will not warp, crack, stain or suffer water damage and when well-kept will provide decades of maintenance-free service.
+It is this durability that makes HIperfloor Polished Concrete the perfect surface for high traffic commercial or industrial environments, or for homeowners whose lifestyle demands a lot from their floor.

 What this means is that nil aggregate exposure or the burnished look is not generally an option for a retro job as a certain amount of concrete will need to be ground away to clean and flatten the surface.
 Overall retro polishing concrete is best for those who appreciate the industrial look but one thing is certain; every finished floor will reveal its own individual story.